davidmarsland/react-spike/README.md

 * <a target="_ref" href="https://blog.keepsite.com/a-brief-history-of-the-web-809509ba23df">A Brief History of the Web</a>

 * <a target="_ref" href="http://blog.isquaredsoftware.com/presentations/2016-10-revolution-of-web-dev/#/?_k=8f5q6o">The (R)Evolution of Web Development by Mark Erikson</a>
 ---
+### Modern Web Development with React and Redux
+<a target="_isquared" href="http://blog.isquaredsoftware.com/presentations/2017-02-react-redux-intro/#/0">Modern Web Development with React and Redux by Mark Erikson</a>

+---
 ### Naming Conventions